Internships in Mongolia

 US dollars and credit cards are accepted in most hotels and some restaurants, mainly in Ulaanbaatar.
 US dollar traveler’s cheques are accepted at some hotels and can be converted at several banks.
 Carry local currency, especially in rural areas; the Mongolian currency is called the tugrik.

-On a minimum salary you will earn about US $150 a month for full-time work, that is if your internship is a paid role.
+The average salary in Mongolia varies from $300 to $400 USD, but it is also possible that your internship will be unpaid.
 This is definitely a ‘break-even’ or a ‘save-before-something-to-intern’ type of country.
 As a local, prices are reasonable and not above what one can afford, but as a foreigner, be prepared for artificially inflated prices (non-Mongol priced items) without the salary to back it up.
 With that being said bargaining is widely accepted and is a probable way to secure items you may have your eye on.
-If the salesperson on your left won’t budge, chances are the one on your right will.

 For the financially prepared travelling intern, US $15-$20/day gets you a one night stay in a guesthouse which typically includes a hot shower, laundry, internet services, and access to experienced tour guides.
 An alternative as well as a great way to save some of that ever-so-precious traveller’s moolah, try arranging for a homestay where not only will you save on some coin, but your experience may be much more valuable and the cultural insights plentiful.
 Maybe go one step further and consider a Nomadic Placement as your Mongolian internship.